-AVIATEK 006 Basic Electricity and Auxiliary Systems Laboratory (2) CSU concurrently with AVIATEK 008.
+AVIATEK 006 Basic Electricity and Auxiliary Systems Laboratory (2) CSU

 Corequisite: Must be taken concurrently with AVIATEK 005.
 This course describes relationships between voltage, current and power and explains how to use testing and measuring equipment in the inspection, checking, servicing and repair of the following systems: air conditioning, communication and navigation, and ice and rain control.